 The 2019 Lisbon Forum addressed the relation between Development and Human Rights, the Rule of Law and Democracy: achieving together the Sustainable Development Goals.
 It not only promoted a Council of Europe coordinated approach but also prompted widespread support for the notion that the implementation of the UN SDGs could greatly benefit from a stronger regional (continental) effort of SDG governance and coordination.

-For 2020-2023, the North-South Centre will implement a project which aims at ensuring youth partnership for development and global citizenship through interregional cooperation between Europe, the Southern Mediterranean and beyond.
-The project is a follow-up action of the Euro-Mediterranean Youth Cooperation Project (2018-2019), which incorporates in an integral manner the work of the North-South Centre's Network on Youth and Global Citizenship and its universities for the period 2020-2023.
+For 2020-2023, the North-South Centre implemented a project which aimed to ensure youth partnership for development and global citizenship through interregional cooperation between Europe, the Southern Mediterranean and beyond.
+The project was a follow-up action of the Euro-Mediterranean Youth Cooperation Project (2018-2019), which incorporated in an integral manner the work of the North-South Centre's Network on Youth and Global Citizenship and its universities for the period 2020-2023.

 The European Heritage Strategy for the 21st century aims to promote a unifying approach to cultural heritage as a resource for democracy.
 The ST21 MooC (Massive Open Online Course) helps to address some of the challenges related to social cohesion, economic and territorial development, as well as education and knowledge.
 It provides heritage managers at local, regional and national levels with the knowledge and skills to implement the Strategy’s recommendations.
 The MooC also guides participants in the analysis of their heritage related projects and activities to become part of the Strategy 21 good practices and network.
 The objective of the (10 module) course is for each activity/initiative to become a good practice model - for setting Strategy 21 standards - and to be included on the ST21 website collection.
 This will help the spread of good practices in and among the member States of the Council of Europe, further enable exchange of project information and increase networking possibilities with other stakeholders.